salinelake/AIGLETools/README.md

 # Examples
-Check /examples for Jupyter notebook demonstration of case studies!
+Check /examples for Jupyter notebook demonstration of AIGLETools!
+More examples will be posted in the future.

 <!-- ## Units -->

+# Questions?

+AIGLETools is under active development.
+More examples will be posted.
+If you have any question, send email to pinchenx at math dot princeton dot edu.